Brent Walker

 Brent Walker was a British company involved in property, gambling, distilled beverages and pubs.
+In the 1970s, the company branched out into film production.
 It was founded by George Walker, the brother of the boxer Billy Walker.

 In 1991, following the accumulation of debts which had been used to finance acquisitions, George Walker was ousted from the company and its board sold its remaining investments under the supervision of its bankers.

 George Walker

 Born in London, George Walker career began as a porter at Billingsgate Fish Market.
 Like his brother, Walker became a boxer of the 1950s.
 Following his retirement from the ring he undertook a number of business ventures including Dolly's nightclub in London.

 Foundations of the company

 In 1974, Walker arranged a reverse takeover of Hackney and Hendon Greyhound Company, a stock market listed company, sold his own business interests to it and changed its name to Brent Walker.
 Using land from the Hendon Greyhound Stadium, Brent Walker entered into a joint venture with Hammerson Estates to develop the Brent Cross Shopping Centre, taking a 25% stake.
 Brent Walker sold its interest in Brent Cross to Hammerson in 1976.